rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/666-here-be-dragons.md

 3. We can also perform image **scans** directly.
 Try:

     ```bash
-    roxctl image scan --insecure-skip-tls-verify -e $ROX_ENDPOINT:443 --image quay.io/petbattle/pet-battle:latest --format pretty
+    roxctl image scan --insecure-skip-tls-verify -e $ROX_ENDPOINT:443 --image quay.io/petbattle/pet-battle:latest -o table
     ```

-    We can run the **scan** command with a format of *json, csv, and pretty. default "json"*.
+    We can run the **scan** command with a format of *json, csv, and table. default "json"*.

 4. We can try this on the **pet-battle-api** image we built using the image reference (this is printed out in the **bake** stage of our pipeline)